Golden Age of Argentine cinema: 1936–1942: Rise to international influence

 Also in 1941, Artistas Argentinos Asociados (English: "Associated Argentine Artists"; AAA) was established, a production company founded by director Lucas Demare, actors Elías Alippi, Ángel Magaña, Enrique Muiño and Francisco Petrone, and producer Enrique Faustín; while directors Homero Manzi and Ulyses Petit de Murat, assistant director Hugo Fregonese and actor René Mugica also took part informally, among others.
 According to Peña, they were united by the desire to "take the risks that other companies avoided in order to obtain a cinema of artistic quality that would also be commercial."
-In 1942, AAA released La guerra gaucha, with direction by Demare and screenplay by Manzi and Petit de Murat.
-According to Di Núbila, it was the highest-grossing Argentine film in history and represented the peak of the Golden Age.
-The early 1940s also saw a brief reappearance of Baires studios, which released a series of box office bombs and soon halted production amid legal disputes.
+In 1942, AAA released La guerra gaucha, which was the highest-grossing Argentine film in history and represented the peak of the Golden Age according to Di Núbila.
+The early 1940s also saw a brief reappearance of the Baires studios, which released a series of box office bombs and soon halted production amid legal disputes.
 On the other hand, Pampa Film continued its line of nationalist-themed films after Prisioneros de la tierra with titles such as Adelqui Migliar's La carga de los valientes (1940) and La quinta calumnia (1941), and the great success of Demare's El cura gaucho (1941), a biopic of Priest Brochero that was "inserted in the context of a strong discussion on the identity of Argentine cinema."
 However, in subsequent years the studio made a series of costly but unprofitable productions that would eventually lead to its dissolution.